bobby-valenzuela/SQL-Server-Security/README.md

-# SQL-Study
+# SQL Server-Study and queries
-A collection of exercises and good-to-know queries
+A collection of security-related queries